 Duration of Stay: 60-90minutes

 Come For: Brunch and don’t leave without trying the moscato (or just pretend you did like me).

 Vidikovac Kamenjak viewpoint is only accessible by car or tour bus, don’t even dream of any other way- unless you’re a highly skilled cyclist or looking for the ultimate glutes workout.
-On your way up towards Vidikovac Kamenjak, you’ll notice 14 stations of the cross, the final at the top of the viewpoint close to the tiny little chapel which oversees the stunning Dalmatian Archipelago of Kornati, Pakostane, Murter, Pirovac and Drage.
+On your way up towards Vidikovac Kamenjak, you’ll notice 14 stations of the cross, the final at the top of the viewpoint close to the tiny little chapel which oversees the stunning Zadar Archipelago and Kornati, Pakostane, Murter, Pirovac and Drage.

 I highly doubt there is anything more beautiful than spending the afternoon with some friends up at Vidikovac Kamenjak viewpoint, having a picnic at one of the rock tables and watching another Croatian sunset.